 It does not appear that blue-green algae are a recent development in Clear Lake.

 Sediment cores collected from the bottom of Clear Lake by the United States Geological Survey (USGS) indicate Clear Lake has been eutrophic with high algal populations since the last ice age, which ended approximately 10,000 years ago.
-The graph shows the change in algae pollen over time from a core in the Upper Arm.
+To learn more, view an Algae Pollen Graph (PDF), which shows the change in algae pollen over time from a core in the Upper Arm.

 Livingston Stone, a fisheries biologist, visited Lake County in 1873 and reported to Congress that Clear Lake had significant algal populations at the time.